sveawebpay/php-integration/apidoc/files/HostedService/Payment/HostedPayment.php.txt

     }

     /**
+     * Optional - set subscription type for recurring payments.
+     *
-     * Set subscription type for recurring payments.
-Subscription type may be one
+     * Subscription type may be one of
-     * of HostedPayment::RECURRINGCAPTURE | HostedPayment::ONECLICKCAPTURE (all countries)
+     * HostedPayment::RECURRINGCAPTURE | HostedPayment::ONECLICKCAPTURE (all countries) or
-     * or HostedPayment::RECURRING | HostedPayment::ONECLICK (Scandinavian countries only)
+     * HostedPayment::RECURRING | HostedPayment::ONECLICK (Scandinavian countries only)
+     *
+     * The merchant should use RECURRINGCAPTURE if all the recurring payments are
+     * to be scheduled by the merchant, without any action taken from the card holder.
+     *
+     * The merchant should use ONECLICKCAPTURE if they want the initial transaction to
+     * be captured.
+In this case a successful initial transaction will result in the
+     * CONFIRMED status, which means that the transaction will be captured at night when
+     * the daily capture job is finished.
      *
      * The initial transaction status will either be AUTHORIZED (i.e. it may be charged
      * after it has been confirmed) or REGISTERED (i.e. the initial amount will be